 I've just created pretty leaves to help you along the way.
 Use the leaf set design for your Cricut Explore and you don't have to worry about hand-cutting all those pretty little leaves.
 Make as many as you'd like and have fun creating your own Thankful Tree!

-Note: if you don't have a Cricut Explore (air or one), don't worry… scroll down and find out how you can still use my leaf design.
+Note: if you don't have a Cricut Machine, don't worry… scroll down and find out how you can still use my leaf design.